 On this page:

 - Court of Appeal judgement

-- Judges and Firefighters pension scheme legal decision – FAQ’s
+- Judges' and Firefighters' pension schemes, legal decision – FAQs

-The Government has been denied leave to appeal with regards to legal challenges to the Judges and Firefighter pension schemes.
-The Courts have found that whilst the new arrangements introduced were not inherently unlawful, the protections introduced for those within 10 years of retirement were discriminatory in nature and the Government did not have a legitimate aim in exempting those provided with protections from change.
+The courts have found that, while the new arrangements introduced were not inherently unlawful, the protections introduced for those within 10 years of retirement were discriminatory in nature and the government did not have a legitimate aim in exempting those provided with protections from change.

-We have been engaging with the Cabinet Office over the past number of months on this issue.
-Now there is clarity that the Government has not been provided leave to appeal, these cases will now go to a remedies hearing.
+Prospect has been engaging with the Cabinet Office on this for several months.
+Now there is clarity that the government has not been provided leave to appeal, these cases will go to a remedies hearing.

-We have been clear in our representations to the Cabinet Office and HM Treasury that civil service pension scheme members should not have to bear the cost of the government’s unlawful discrimination against younger members of public sector pension schemes.
+Prospect has been clear in its representations to the Cabinet Office and HM Treasury that civil service pension scheme members should not have to bear the cost of the government’s unlawful discrimination against younger members of public sector pension schemes.

 The Court of Appeal’s judgement is commonly known as the McCloud judgement.

-The transitional protections that have been deemed as discriminatory treated existing pension scheme members who were in service on the 1 April 2012 differently based upon age.
+The transitional protections that have been deemed discriminatory treated existing pension scheme members who were in service on 1 April 2012 differently based upon age.